Work Market 2025: AI, WorkMarket, and Hiring Trends

 To ground the discussion in facts, let’s look at the key statistics that define the current work market.

-Unemployment Rate: The rate has climbed to 4.3%, up from a 50 year low but still well below recessionary peaks (like 10% in 2009).
+- Unemployment Rate: The rate has climbed from a 50 year low but remains well below recessionary peaks (like 10% in 2009).

-Quits Rate: The rate at which workers voluntarily leave their jobs has fallen to 1.9%, an eight month low.
-This suggests workers are more cautious about job hopping.
+- Quits Rate: The rate at which workers voluntarily leave their jobs has fallen, suggesting workers are more cautious about job hopping.

 The “Yes, But” Reality of Today’s Labor Market